antonfirsov/docs/2020/04-Apr/pqmac/pqmac.md

 ## MS.DotNet.Analyzers.Compatibility

-One thing the .NET API Portability analyzer does not tell you, is which APIs you are using that are not supported in platforms other than windows.
+One thing the .NET API Portability analyzer does not tell you, is which APIs you are using that are not supported in platforms other than Windows.
 This is really important and not something which was obvious to our team from the start.
 Turns out that some of the APIs are only implemented for Windows and while they compile, when you try running your app on Mac or Linux, they will throw a runtime PlatformNotSupported Exception.
 We only found out about this once we completed the entire porting of the code and started to test on Mac.

 Turns out there is another tool that can be used - [MS.DotNet.Analyzers.Compatibility](https://www.nuget.org/packages/Microsoft.DotNet.Analyzers.Compatibility/).
 This is a Roslyn based analyzer that runs while compiling your code.
 It will flag APIs used that do not support the platform you are targeting.
 Once integrated into our build system, this helped us identify many cases that would have thrown exceptions at runtime.